| |

 omega 3 essential fatty acids found in oily fish are also found

 in rapeseed oil, flax seeds and walnuts.
+Various vitamins and

 minerals are also important to human health.
 A well-balanced